 Founded in 2011, Crossing Borders Music has become a leading interpreter of chamber music by composers from Haiti, Colombia, India, Egypt, and Uganda, and pioneering, critically acclaimed presenter of music by graduates of the Bahá’í Institute for Higher Education in Iran.
 Crossing Borders Music was a Headline Artist at the African Festival of the Arts, a Resident Arts Organization at the Chicago Cultural Center, and has been presented by the Old Town School of Folk, St. John’s Cathedral of Denver, the University of Chicago, and the Bahá’í House of Worship.
-Crossing Borders Music has been featured on ABC-7 Chicago News, on a broadcast of WFMT’s Relevant Tones, on a broadcast of WFMT’s Fiesta!, on a broadcast of WBEZ’s WorldView, in the Chicago Tribune, on ChicagoMusic.com, and as a Critic’s Pick in TimeOut Chicago.
+Crossing Borders Music has been featured on ABC-7 Chicago News, on WFMT’s Relevant Tones, on WFMT’s Fiesta!, on WBEZ’s WorldView, in the Chicago Tribune, on ChicagoMusic.com, and as a Critic’s Pick in TimeOut Chicago.
 Crossing Borders Music released Beyond the Headlines: Haiti in Music, a live album of Haitian chamber music, in 2013 and in 2014 recorded world premiere albums of chamber music and cello solos by Haitian American composer Gifrants.
 Through a grant from The Chicago Community Trust, in August, 2016, Crossing Borders Music released Zombie: Origin and Evolution, a studio album of newly commissioned string quartet music by Haitian composers Jean “Rudy” Perrault and Sabrina C. D. Jean Louis.

 The mission of Crossing Borders Music is to use music to promote the dignity of people from all cultures.